Destructive Rockland Shopping Center Fire Continues Burning For Hours, Bergen Companies Assist

 The chief requested Westchester's Technical Rescue Team to use jackhammers to open the floors.

-At least two firefighters were taken to Montefiore Nyack Hospital with carbon monoxide poisoning, Morrison said.
+He didn't say which departments the injured firefighters belong to.
+At least two of them were taken to Montefiore Nyack Hospital with carbon monoxide poisoning, Morrison said.

 EMS set up a tent at the scene to evaluate other firefighters.